 When an individual is pulled over and is being questioned for DUI, the police officer will usually begin his or her DUI investigation by asking the individual to perform field sobriety tests.

-After the field sobriety tests, the police officer will typically ask the driver to perform a portable breath test on scene.
+After the field sobriety tests, the police officer will typically ask the driver to perform a portable breath test on the scene.
 Depending on how the police officer feels you performed on the field sobriety tests or the results of your breathalyzer test, the police officer will then place you under arrest and take you back to the police station.

-Before the police officer asks you to take the breathalyzer test at the police station, he is required to observe you for 20 minutes to make sure you do not consume any food, beverages, do not vomit, or anything of this nature.
+Before the police officer asks you to take the breathalyzer test at the police station, he is required to observe you for 20 minutes to make sure you do not consume any food, or beverages, vomit, or anything of this nature.
 The observation period is done to make sure that the breathalyzer results are proper.

 Illinois DUI process lawyer Alex Ktenas

 After the observation period, the officer will then ask you to submit to a breathalyzer test.
 Depending on the results of the breathalyzer test, the police officer will then write you a ticket for driving under the influence.
-The police officer has the option to let you out on what is called an I-bond; (where you are released on your signature), or a D- bond (where you are required to post 10% of the bond amount), or the police officer is required to bring you in front of a judge within 48 hours of the time you were arrested.
+The police officer has the option to let you out on what is called an I-bond; (where you are released on your signature), or a D-bond (where you are required to post 10% of the bond amount), or the police officer is required to bring you in front of a judge within 48 hours of the time you were arrested.

 The police officer will also fill out a paper called the Law Enforcement Sworn report.
 This document should be hand-delivered to you and will be sent to the Secretary of State to suspend your license 45 days after the date of your arrest.

 Your first court date is set for arraignment, which is when the Judge reads off all of the charges against you and asks you if you plead guilty or not guilty.
-Your Chicago DUI attorney will then enter a plea of not guilty and filed several motions on your behalf.
+Your Chicago DUI attorney will then enter a plea of not guilty and file several motions on your behalf.

 After that, your attorney will get a date to go over all the police reports and videos to determine the strengths and weaknesses of your case.
 Your attorney will then decide whether any pretrial hearings should be conducted such as a motion to suppress evidence or a petition to rescind the statutory summary suspension.